MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-intune-issues.md

 ### Cause

 During the provisioning process, BitLocker Drive Encryption records the configuration of the device to establish a baseline.
-If the device configuration changes at a later time, BitLocker Recovery automatically starts.
-If the device has removable bootable media on board during the provisioning process, removing that media triggers BitLocker Recovery.
+If the device configuration changes at a later time, BitLocker recovery mode automatically starts.
+If the device has removable bootable media on board during the provisioning process, removing that media triggers BitLocker recovery mode.

 To avoid this situation, the provisioning process stops if it detects removable bootable media.